ImRSF07/ImRSF07/README.md

 Here are some of the projects I've been working on:

 - 🌟 [Portfolio Website](link-to-project-1): My personal portfolio website
-- 🧮 [MDAS Calculator] (https://github.com/ImRSF07/react-typescript-mdas-calculator): An MDAS Calculator made using React & TypeScript!
+- 🧮 [MDAS Calculator](https://github.com/ImRSF07/react-typescript-mdas-calculator): An MDAS Calculator made using React & TypeScript!

 ## 📫 Contact Me